-Considering much of the leg work on planning has already been completed, the construction phase, in theory, can move forward as a streamlined process.
+Considering much of the leg work on planning has already been completed, the construction phase, in theory, can move forward as a streamlined construction process.
 Of course, if something can go wrong, it will.
 Unforeseen complications are inevitable.
-But, design-build projects are formulated to reduce the number of change orders needed.
+But, the design-build process is formulated to reduce the number of change orders needed.
 This is of great importance, as 35% of all construction projects experience major changes.
 Design-build aims to account for significant changes early in the process ahead of construction.
 It does this through a single team that can communicate from the ground—allowing for issues to be accounted for well before actual construction begins.
 This helps reduce the odds of rework that could result in costly project delays.

 Step 4 – Post-construction

-An excellent design-build team will incorporate a hand-off process, in which the team will transition the project over to the owner.
+An excellent design-builder team will incorporate a hand-off process, in which the team will transition the project over to the owner.
 This includes a walk-through, time to answer questions, and any necessary training.
 This ensures the owner has the information and instruction needed to maintain the final product once construction has ended.

 What are the advantages of design-build?

 |Faster project delivery|

 Design-build’s main advantage is its potential for cost savings, better project schedules, and a single point of contact for projects.
 As mentioned earlier, all parties involved agree on a price early in the process, which tends to reduce change orders.
 This, in theory will lower total costs as a result of the project having less waste.